hectorcorrea/solr-for-newbies/tutorial.md

 ## Installing Solr for the first time

-To install Solr we are going to use another tool called Docker that allows us to download small virtual machines (called containers) with pre-installed software.
+To install Solr we are going to use a tool called Docker that allows us to download small virtual machines (called containers) with pre-installed software.
 In our case we'll download a container with Solr 9.1.0 installed on it and use that during the workshop.

 To start, go to https://www.docker.com/, download the "Docker Desktop", and install it.